zephyrproject-rtos/zephyr/doc/kernel_v2/threads/system_threads.rst

     priority (i.e. -1).

-    The main thread is an essential thread while it is performing kernel initialization, which means a fatal system error is raised if the thread aborts.
-Once initialization is complete the thread is considered non-essential, so the termination or aborting of a :cpp:func:`main()` function supplied by the application does not cause a fatal system error.
+    The main thread is an essential thread while it is performing kernel initialization or executing the application's :cpp:func:`main()` function;
+    this means a fatal system error is raised if the thread aborts.
+If :cpp:func:`main()` is not defined, or if it executes and then does a normal return, the main thread terminates normally and no error is raised.

 **Idle thread**
     This thread executes when there is no other work for the system to do.